|

 rising to about half those age 85 and over.
 Currently, Alzheimer's

+disease is incurable.
+Aphasia -- The inability to speak.
 Assessment -- Collecting information about the resident.

 Assisted Living Facilities (ALF) -- A residential